 Your room key, local guide, and more

-The SPG App for Apple Watch really comes to life when the guest arrives at one of Starwood’s 1,200+ properties around the world.
-Every part of the app from glances, notifications, the home screen, and property pages will all transform to help curate and present the information the guest needs when they need it.
-The home screen provides shortcuts to the most used functions while the property pages have a host of important information the guest will need from how to contact the hotel to how much a taxi should cost to get you from the airport to the hotel.
+The SPG App for Apple Watch comes to life when the guest arrives at one of Starwood’s 1,200+ properties worldwide.
+Every part of the app, from glances, notifications, the home screen, and property pages, will all transform to help curate and present the information the guest needs when they need it.
+For example, the home screen provides shortcuts to the most used functions, while the property pages have a host of important information the guest will need, from how to contact the hotel to how much a taxi should cost to get you from the airport to the hotel.

 FEATURED BY APPLE